YogaLoft/yogaloft-content/workshops/Acroyoga-Workshop.md

 **BOOKING IS ESSENTIAL TO SECURE YOUR PLACE**

-Please contact georgie@yogaloft.co.uk for booking and full details of the workshop.
+For further information feel free to get in touch :) georgie@yogaloft.co.uk

-Looking forward to seeing you there for this relaxing workshop.
+We are looking forward to seeing you there for this relaxing workshop.